Menu

 BEST FOR: Scenic drives; early settler history; wildlife watching

-Bladensburg National Park is just outside Winton so it’s a bit busier than places like Welford or Diamantina National Park.
+Bladensburg National Park is just outside Winton, so expect a few more people here than at more remote places like Welford or Diamantina.

-There isn’t much to do here but the old homestead offers some interesting insight into bygone times while the scenic drive takes you across varied landscapes and up to high escarpment views.
+There isn’t an overwhelming list of things to do here but the old homestead offers a interesting glimpse into bygone pastoral days.
+The scenic drive then takes you across varied landscapes right up to high escarpment views.

-The camping area can be busy but it is quite pleasant with campsites nestled along Surprise Creek.
+Because its so close to town, the camping area can get a bit busy but it’s quite a pleasant spot with campsites nestled along the banks of Surprise Creek.

 6. DIAMANTINA NATIONAL PARK